 This analysis has shown that Latin American economic growth in the Golden Age was based on the exploitation of Human Capital and the institutional legacy of the old colonial powers.
 Indeed, we found a high positive correlation between economic growth and the presence of Roman Catholics in Latin America, partly related to the role of the Catholic Church as an educational institution, thus positively affecting the literacy rate.
 The determinants traditionally put forward in the empirical growth literature and by Fagerberg and Srholec (2008(24)) such as technical change and openness, were not effective in Latin America.
 Contrary to what we expected, the political variables didn't impact economic growth, and although the macroeconomic fundamentals were negatively correlated with our dependent variable, they didn't impact economic growth in a significant way either.
+Although we were able to perform some robustness checks (by performing robust econometric estimations, adding control variables and presenting an alternative analysis including initial GDP in the factor analysis), the robustness of the results is still weak due the low number of observations used in our study.
+This is why this preliminary analysis needs to be extended to a larger period and/or compared to previous as well as more recent data.

-Therefore, without technological catching up or the exploitation of external growth opportunities, these countries, whatever initial potential they might have had, were not able to sustain the high rates of growth experienced by European countries at the period.
+However, it seems that without technological catching up or the exploitation of external growth opportunities, these countries, whatever initial potential they might have had, were not able to sustain the high rates of growth experienced by European countries at the period.
 The following period of political and economic turmoil marked the end of their dream to catch up with the World's leaders.